 If students go to the museum independently, they should present their DePaul IDs at the ticket counter; tickets will be printed for same-day admission.

-On Thursday, Aug.
-4, 9:30-11:30 a.m., the museum will host a faculty orientation tailored to use of the museum and its resources for Chicago Quarter classes.
+On Thursday, July 13, 11 a.m.-1 p.m.., the museum will host a faculty orientation tailored to use of the museum and its resources for Chicago Quarter classes.